RickofManc/community-yoga/README.md

 ##### Header & Navigation Menu

-The centralised header element complete with OT Yoga logo and Navigation Menu (nav-menu) is a constant element throughout this website.
-The layout has been centrallly aligned leading upto the logo to represent hands clasped stretching up, incoporating into a house.
+The centralized header element complete with OT Yoga logo and Navigation Menu (nav-menu) is a constant element throughout this website.
+The layout has been centrally aligned leading up to the logo to represent hands clasped stretching up, incorporating into a house.
 This sense of home is aimed at providing a friendly comfortable feel to users.
-The logo and main header change colour when the user hovers over them, with a click on either intuitvely taking the user to the homepage.
+The logo and main header change colour when the user hovers over them, with a click on either intuitively taking the user to the homepage.

 The responsive nature of elements changing colour to the hight contrast shade of Green is carried over to the nav-menu where each page title changes on hover, and remains lit when a user visits that page to help inform where they are within the website.

-On smaller devices under 640px wide, the nav-menu reduces to a collapsable drop-down style, with the options aligned to the left for ease of selection for the vast majority of users.
+On smaller devices under 640px wide, the nav-menu reduces to a collapsible drop-down style, with the options aligned to the left for ease of selection for the vast majority of users.

 ##### Footer

-Conitinuing the white font of black background theme of the universal nav-menu, the footer aims to be complimentary without distracting users from page content.
-The footers role on this website is to inform of how to contact, find and socialise with OT Yoga.
-Therefore the footer has been divdied into two clear sections, the left is contact information with responsive icons to support user needs, and the right side for the collection of social media buttons where users can click to find out even more about OT Yoga.
+Continuing the white font of black background theme of the universal nav-menu, the footer aims to be complimentary without distracting users from page content.
+The footers role on this website is to inform of how to contact, find and socialize with OT Yoga.
+Therefore the footer has been divided into two clear sections, the left is contact information with responsive icons to support user needs, and the right side for the collection of social media buttons where users can click to find out even more about OT Yoga.
 As with the nav-menu, the layout of font sizing reduces for devices under 640px.

 ##### Meta data

 To support the following strategic aims;
     * Advertise yoga classes for the betterment of the local community,
     * Advertise yoga classes to increase revenue to fund the cost of venue hire.
-Meta data has been included within the wesbites HTML head element to increase the traffic to this website.
+Meta data has been included within the websites HTML head element to increase the traffic to this website.
 Furthermore the individual site pages have been titled appropriately as another method of informing users where they have navigated to.

 ##### Redirect